 The Program Requirements contain the competencies needed for all Social Sciences graduates.
 Successful completion of these courses, with a grade of "C" or better, will demonstrate mastery of those competencies.

-Cathy Ogle Social Sciences Division Academic Advisor (405) 733-7409 cogle@rose.edu
+Julia Kelly Social Sciences Division Academic Advisor (405) 733-7413 socsciadvisor@rose.edu

 SOCIAL SCIENCES ASSOCIATE IN ARTS DEGREE